epysher/Interactive-Lab-Hub/Lab 1/README.md

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
+Using color in the storyboards could be helpful to provide further context around the different modes of the device.

+* Default / 'No Glow': Grey
+* 'Glow': Light blue
+* 'Flash' / 'Alert': Red

 ## Part B. Act out the Interaction